Meeting of Code Administration Managers and Practitioners for 2025

 Opening remarks

-Ms. Kaoru Ouchi, Chairperson of the Pharmaceutical Manufacturers Association of Japan (PMAJ) Code Compliance Promotion Committee, made the following comments in her first speech: "I believe that all of you here are the key players in maintaining and promoting compliance systems at your companies.
-I know that you see compliance as an obligation, but I believe that you can achieve greater results by promoting it with a sense of fulfillment," she said.
+Ms. Kaoru Ouchi, Chairperson of the JPMA Code Compliance Committee, made the following remarks in her first speech: "I believe that all of you here are the key players in maintaining and promoting compliance systems at your respective companies.
+I know that you see compliance as an obligation, but I believe that you can achieve greater results by promoting it in a rewarding manner," she said.
 I believe that this will enhance the value and credibility of Japanese pharmaceutical products, reassure patients and their families, and contribute to the realization of patient-centered medicine.
 I hope that today's meeting will be a meaningful opportunity to exchange information and build relationships with colleagues who share the same objectives," he said in his opening remarks.

-Mr. Hiroaki Mizoguchi, a working member of the Pharmaceutical Association of Japan (PAK) Code Compliance Promotion Committee, explained the following points
+Mr. Hiroaki Mizoguchi, JPMA Code Compliance Committee member, explained the following points

-In the "Regulations on Measures against Violations of the Pharmaceutical Association of Japan Code of Practice," the term "measures" is defined as a request by the Code Compliance Promotion Committee to the violating company for voluntary improvement.
-In other words, the JCPA does not impose sanctions on companies that violate the Code, but focuses on the efforts of the company to improve.
+In the "JPMA Code of Practice: Rules on Measures against Violations," the term "measures" is defined as a request by the Code Compliance Committee to the violating company to voluntarily make improvements.
+In other words, the JPMA does not impose sanctions on a company that violates the Code, but focuses on the company's efforts toward improvement.
 The committee reaffirmed that the level of action is determined based on the two axes of "whether or not the violation is minor" and "whether or not the violation has been stopped and/or measures have been sufficiently taken to prevent recurrence" at the deliberation stage.

 2. Case Studies of Actions Taken by the Pharmaceutical Manufacturers Association of Japan